FrontEndFoxes/curriculum/workshop/README.md

 # About Vue Vixens Workshops

 Vue Vixens is an initiative created by Jen Looper, a Cloud Developer Advocate Lead at [Microsoft](http://www.microsoft.com).
 Vue Vixens' mission is to create workshops to teach Vue.js in a cool and fun way to 'foxy people who identify as women'.
 We have chapters worldwide; find us at [VueVixens.org](https://vuevixens.org).
+Vue Vixens workshops are called 'skulks' because a group of foxes is called a 'skulk'.

 These self-driven workshops are designed to help people get better acquainted with Vue.js for both web and mobile development.
 Our teaching methodology is explained in [this article](https://dev.to/vuevixens/the-way-of-the-fox-the-vue-vixens-curriculum-290).